brenyodani/Rides/README.md

 cd ~/.nextcloud/certificates/
 ``

+ #### To upload a release on the app store you need 3 files:
+#### - rides.crt
+#### - rides.csr
+#### - rides.key

-These files should be stored in nextcloud/certificates/ folder:
+#### These files should be stored in nextcloud/certificates/ folder

-- rides.crt
-- rides.csr
-- rides.key

-### Steps to make a release
+#### Steps to make a release

-1. First change the application version number in appinfo/info.xml
+ - First change the application version number in appinfo/info.xml

-2. Push to github and create a new release
+ - Publish to github and create a new release

-3. From the folder delete node_modules and .git and .VsCode related folders and files
+ - From the folder delete node_modules and .git and .VsCode related folders and files

-3. Create a tar.gz file of the app from the parent directory
+ - Create a tar.gz file of the app

     ``
-    tar -czvf rides.tar.gz -X rides/excludefile rides
+    tar -czvf rides.tar.gz rides
     ``

-4. upload the app.tar.gz file to github
+ - upload the app.tar.gz file to github

-5. Signing the tar.gz file
- - copy the rides.tar.gz file into nextcloud-docker-dev-pr2/workspace/server/apps
+ #### In the docker container you need to sign the application

- - change APP_ID to the application ID
+ change APP_ID to the application ID

 ``
-openssl dgst -sha512 -sign ~/.nextcloud/certificates/APP_ID.key /path/to/app.tar.gz | openssl base64
+openssl dgst -sha512 -sign nextcloud/certificates/APP_ID.key /path/to/app.tar.gz | openssl base64
 ``

-6. Upload

  To upload the release go to : https://apps.nextcloud.com/developer/apps/releases/new

  Paste the tar.gz github link and the certificate